ymijsters/My_Data_Practical/README.md

 Beyond basic statistics, there various methods described earlier can be used for more complex analysis.

 One way is to create maps that capture all the characters, their interactions and the frequency of their interactions.
 You can see some examples of these graphs below.
+As described by Bonato et al. (2016) character maps can be very valuable in understanding and comparing various pieces of literature, the placement, of characters, their intensity of interaction with other characters and the common interaction between side-characters.
+This can provide interesting insights on what differentiates books.
+For example, a closely tied net of characters that interact often might fit a more structured, small-world author, while many loosely tied characters represent large-world stories, possibly written by less structured authors.

 *Note that the use of Plotly to generate graphs for Github readme's does not work correctly, therefore, I have manually updated the readme to include screenshots of the interactive character plots.
-These interactive plots can still be generated by running the code in Jupyter.
+These interactive plots can still be generated by running the code in Jupyter.*

 ```python